domtancredi/forestation/docker/README.md

 ```
 # Volumes and data persistence

-By default the compose file is configured to map volumes of both MongoDB, and Elasticsearch to /data/db and /usr/share/elasticsearch/data respictively.
+By default the compose file is configured to map volumes of both MongoDB, and Elasticsearch to /data/db and /usr/share/elasticsearch/data respectively.

 To change this behavior you can edit the compose file to mount the volumes to other place.